cschladetsch/CoinSpot-GoogleSheets/Readme.md

 NOTE: I don't update the image with every change the app, so it may differ from what you see when you build it.
 Any drastic changes, I'll update the image.

 ## Setup
 Most configuration is stored in `App.config`.
 Start with `App.config.example` and rename it to `App.config`.
+Add all the required keys and secrets.

 You will need a CoinSpot account.
 The default is CoinSpot Australia.